JasonMMIV/AI-Search/README.md

 __AI Search__

-An advanced AI search tool based on Page Assist
+An advanced AI search tool based on Page Assist.

 With this tool, you can easily perform social search, academic search, X posts search or even custom search using your own LLMs.